 Shared environment refers to connected individuals having similar exposures to factors contributing to loneliness [@sawirLonelinessInternationalStudents2008; @bartelsGeneticEnvironmentalContributions2008].

 This theoretical framework remains untested.
 Understanding these mechanisms may facilitate targeted interventions to promote social integration and potentially lead to a sustainable reduction of loneliness on a network level.
 Our research explores the relationship between homophily and induction processes in social networks.
-To this aim, we first assess whether the model can replicate the "three degrees of influence" as a way of measuring clustering.
+To this aim, we first assess whether a specifically for subjective loneliness developed agent based model (ABM) can replicate the "three degrees of influence" as a way of measuring clustering, as suggested before by Cacioppo.
+He pointed out/ gave preliminary evidence for .
 We assess the sufficiency or necessity of inductive pathways in inducing subjective loneliness clustering while considering varying levels of homophily.

-We utilize an agent-based model to simulate the interaction between individuals within a shared environment.
-With this simplifying assumption that the simulated population exists within the same environment, we can more easily test the interaction between homophily and induction.
+We develop an agent-based model to simulate the interaction between individuals within a shared environment.
+With the simplifying assumption that the simulated population exists within the same environment, we can more easily test the interaction between homophily and induction.

 We hypothesize that the level of homophily plays a significant role in loneliness clustering.
 For instance, when a population exhibits a high level of homophily, lonely individuals tend to befriend others with similar levels of loneliness, leading to a reinforcing cycle that intensifies their loneliness.
 In contrast, when homophily is low, individuals are more integrated into a relatively healthier environment, reducing their negative impact on their surroundings and diminishing the likelihood of loneliness clustering.

 By examining these dynamics, we hope to understand better the factors contributing to loneliness clustering in social networks.
-Ultimately, our findings can inform strategies and interventions aimed at reducing loneliness and promoting healthier connections among individuals.
+Ultimately, our findings can generate new hypotheses for empirical research, and inform strategies and interventions aimed at reducing loneliness and promoting healthier connections among individuals.

 Model